Lambdanaut/Art/Writing/music/a terrible song.md

 I hope that they don't hear me.

-I guess if there's a common frienemy, we can hold hands and be in harmony
+     C              G             D               C               G          D It's sad it takes a common frienemy, for us to be free, to be our own shittery